dtcaciuc/nitrous/doc/userguide.rst

     Coords = Slice(Double, (Any, 3))  # Two dimensional array, any number of rows by 3 columns.

-Shape specification is a tuple, where each element is either a numeric constant or a special object ``Any``.
+Shape specification is a tuple where each element is either a numeric constant or a special object ``Any``.
 If specified, it means that the length of a particular dimension(s) will only be known at runtime.
 Default slice object is one-dimensional and of arbitrary length.